 An ever-increasing amount of the continent’s players are taking European club soccer by storm, breeding inspiration to the millions of South Americans who dream of following in their idols’ footsteps.
 And for Columbian native Alejandro Gutierrez, that inspiration turned a dream into reality.

 The 23-year-old center-back took the decision to head north of his homeland and try out in front of a number of European and North American soccer scouts at PSC’s 2016 Florida Pro Soccer Combine.
 It turned out to be a life-changing decision for the former Millonarious player, who, after putting in a number of standout performances during the three-day combine in Fort Lauderdale, earned an invitation to PSC’s 2016 Portugal and Spain Showcase Tour, where he would have the chance to display his talent in front of professional coaches on a daily basis.

 Gutierrez continued his impressive form into the European tour, and PSC Agency staff quickly recommended his services to Bodens BK Sporting Director Christian Samuelsson.
 The Swedish Division 2 outfit offered Gutierrez a trial period with the team, and, subsequently, his first professional contract.
 And just like that, a dream had truly become a reality.

 We recently caught up with Gutierrez to find out about culture changes, life as a professional, and much more.

 Hi, Alejandro!
 How have you settled into life in Sweden?

-On a personal note I think that I have progressed both physically and mentally during my time with Bodens.
-Work with the coaches has certainly improved me physically, while mentally I feel much stronger on the pitch due to dealing with being away from family and adapting to the new culture.
-It’s not easy, but it helps you mature and see life in a different perspective.
+On a personal note, I think that I have progressed both physically and mentally during my time with Bodens.
+Working with the coaches has certainly improved me physically, while mentally I feel much stronger on the pitch due to dealing with being away from family and adapting to the new culture.
+It’s not easy, but it helps you mature and see life from a different perspective.